Advancing Few-Shot Pediatric Arrhythmia Classification with a Novel Contrastive Loss and Multimodal Learning: Methods

 By default, the prior matrices $\mathbf{P}_\phi$ and $\mathbf{p}_\psi$ are initialized to zero, making this augmentation optional.
 When specified, they allow explicit control over the relative strength of class interactions based on expert knowledge.
 Meanwhile, to stabilize training and prevent oscillations due to frequent updates, we adopt a momentum-based update scheme for both $\phi$ and $\psi$.
 At each epoch $t$, the coefficients are updated as exponential moving averages of their current and previous values:

 Here, $\tilde{\phi}^{(t)}$ and $\tilde{\psi}^{(t)}$ denote the raw coefficients computed at epoch $t$ (including semantic prior adjustment), and $\lambda \in [0,1)$ is the momentum factor controlling the influence of historical estimates.
 At the first epoch ($t=0$), $\phi^{(0)}$ and $\psi^{(0)}$ are initialized as the directly computed $\tilde{\phi}^{(0)}$ and $\tilde{\psi}^{(0)}$, respectively.
 Overall, our formulation provides an adaptive, semantically grounded, and class-aware framework for regulating contrastive dynamics across intra- and inter-class relations.
-By incorporating momentum-based updates and optional prior knowledge, the coefficients $\phi$ and $\psi$ evolve smoothly with the embedding space, ensuring training stability and compatibility with stochastic optimization and random initialization.
+In particular, the AGCACL possesses the following properties: (1) \textbf{Globally informed}: Both $\phi_{y_i, y_j}$ and $\psi_{y_i}$ are derived from the full training set, rather than individual batches, which is especially important in long-tailed scenarios where batch composition may be highly variable.
+(2) \textbf{Semantically grounded}: The formulation allows the incorporation of semantic priors or domain-specific class relations, enabling optional manual adjustments to inject expert knowledge.
+(3) \textbf{Data-driven and adaptive}: Coefficients are updated with a momentum-based smoothing strategy, enabling stable adaptation to evolving embeddings while maintaining compatibility with stochastic training and random initialization.
+(4) \textbf{Class-aware and robust}: Unlike uniform pair-wise weighting, our class-level coefficients $\phi$ and $\psi$ adaptively modulate alignment and repulsion per class, improving resilience to imbalance and semantic ambiguity, especially in long-tailed settings.
+(5) \textbf{Simple and interpretable}: The framework avoids complex optimization by relying on straightforward similarity measures and structured normalization for inter-class modeling.
+Together, these properties enable $\phi$ and $\psi$ to evolve smoothly with the embedding space, ensuring training stability and effective integration of optional prior knowledge under stochastic optimization and random initialization.